mattermost/docs/source/deployment/push.rst

 - **Loading a new channel:** less than 4 seconds
 - **Returning to a channel previously viewed:** less than 1 second
-- **Switching to the app after previously opening it:** less than 1 second
+- **Switching back to the app after it has recently been in the background:** less than 1 second
 - **Switching to the app and loading a channel after the phone has been asleep:** less than 5 seconds
 - **Fresh start of the app until first page load:** less than 10 seconds